backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/DynamoDB.md

 ---
 ## Introduction
 - It is a **fully managed**, **highly available** with **replication across multi AZs** database.
 - It is a **NoSQL** database.
+Some features of NoSQL database:
 	- A SQL database has a rigid schema.
 Go for NoSQL databases if you need a flexible schema.
+	- NoSQL databases like MongoD, DynamoDB are easy to **scale horizontally since they are distributed**.
+	- NoSQ databases *do not support query joins* (or just limited support)
+	- *All the data that is needed for a query is present in one row*
+	- NoSQL databases don't perform aggregations such as "SUM", "AVG", etc.
 - It *scales to massive workloads*, distributed database.
 - **Integrated with IAM for security**, authentication and authorisation.
 - **Low cost** and **scales automatically**.
 	- By default, Auto Scaling is not enabled in a DynamoDB table which is created using the *AWS CLI*.
 	- Autoscaling is *free of cost*.
+	- We have *standard* & *IA table class*.

-> [!question] The main differentiator will be keywords like "*scaling*" in questions.
+> [!question]- The main differentiator will be keywords like "*scaling*" in questions.
 In *RDS, you still have to manually scale up your resources and create Read Replicas to improve scalability* while in DynamoDB, this is automatically done.
+> Also you can only vertically scale the RDS.
+It is possible to horizontally scale the reads by having read replicas but the master that takes write can only be scaled vertically.

 - DynamoDB is **made up of tables.** We **directly create tables** instead of creating databases.
 - *Each table must* have a **Primary Key** which must be decided at creation time. **Combination** of the **partition key and the sort key** constitutes the primary key.
 - Each table can have **infinite number of rows (items)**.
 - Each row can have **columns (attributes)** which can be null.
+	- The attributes can be nested.
+	- The attributes can be added over time without affecting your previous data.
 - **Maximum size** of an **item (row)** is **400KB**.
 	- Store *objects larger than 400KB in S3 and use pointers* in DynamoDB
+- **Data types** supported are:
+	- *Scalar Types*: String, Number, Binary, Boolean, Null
+	- *Document Types*: List, Map
+	- *Set Types*: String Set, Number Set, Binary Set
 - It allows us to write to *2 tables at the same time or to None* as part of one specific write.
 - Store more frequently and less frequently accessed data in *separate tables*.
 - **All DynamoDB tables are encrypted**.